ljzolw/ljzolw.github.io/_posts/2016-12-13-to-refactor-some-strings.md

 ### Abstract

-This post is a written analysis on a refactoring which is to take place (if you are reading this post in 2017, it has already taken place).
+This post is a written analysis on a refactoring which is to take place (if you are reading this post in 2017, it has probably already taken place).
 This post builds on a context from [that other post explaining rdtool](/2016/12/04/rdtool-1) and this one shows the technical reasoning on that refactoring.

 This post is supposed to show a way of approaching a non-trivial refactoring.
 To show how the final conceptual result was achieved and what it has finally become in the end.